MacMiniVault/Mac-Scripts/sshport/sshport-README.md

 + Enter in a valid port number
 - Note: This script does not prevent you from using other active ports!
 Choose wisely, we recommend something high up above 1000.
 + Enter in your password when prompted.
-+ Reboot after script completion.
++ Thats it!  (re-run script and enter "22" to return to factory setting)